 It’s common knowledge for most people to brush after meals; however, to keep your teeth at their healthiest, it is far better to brush your teeth before eating rather than after in many cases.

-For most people the pH at which your tooth enamel begins to demineralize is about pH ~5.5.
-The process of bringing your oral pH back to normal after eating something sugary is far from immediate and typically takes about 30 minutes with healthy saliva, so you should not rely on normal saliva flow alone to reverse these drops in pH.
-Consider chewing xylitol gum or using an alkaline mouth rinse to help reblance your oral pH quickly.
+For most people, the pH at which your tooth enamel begins to demineralize is about pH ~5.5.
+The process of bringing your oral pH back to normal after eating something sugary is far from immediate.
+It typically takes about 30 minutes with healthy saliva, so you should not rely on normal saliva flow alone to reverse these drops in pH.
+Consider chewing xylitol gum or using an alkaline mouth rinse to help rebalance your oral pH quickly.
 To the right, I embedded a chart of what your oral pH looks like after meals.

 The risk of brushing immediately after meals is that you’ll end up scrubbing away acid-softened layers of your enamel with your toothbrush, which is never good.
 Additionally, when you drink or eat things that are already highly acidic your teeth are at an even greater risk for toothbrush abrasion.
 Research has shown that avoid amplifying the damage caused by acids you should wait 60 minutes to engage in brushing after significant acidic exposures.
 Though you should still perform a slight cleaning with floss or other tools to remove stuck foods.